metrixwang/metrixwang.github.io/_pages/cv.md

 7. A Joint Portmanteau Test for Conditional Mean and Variance Time Series Models, 2015, Journal of Time Series Analysis, Volume 36, 1, 39-60 (with Carlos Velasco, UC3M)

+8. Generalized spectral tests for multivariate martingale difference hypotheses, 2024, Journal of Business & Economic Statistics, 42(4) 1195-1209.

 ## Working Papers

-1. Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption (2021).
+1. Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption, 2024, with Carlos Velasco, UC3M.

-2. Generalized spectral tests for high dimensional multivariate martingale difference hypotheses (2021).

 3. Consistent Estimation of Models Defined by Conditional Moment Restrictions Under Minimal Identifying Conditions (2019).